Documentation Index

 --platform IOS

-Verify it exists:asc bundle-ids list --identifier "com.example.myapp"
+Verify it exists:asc bundle-ids list --paginate

 Register development devices (for development profiles)